graphql/graphql-spec/spec/Section 3 -- Type System.md

 responses take the form of a hierarchical tree; the leaves of this tree are typically GraphQL Scalar types (but may also be Enum types or {null} values).

-GraphQL provides a number of built-in scalars (see below), but type systems can add additional scalars with semantic meaning.
+GraphQL provides a number of built-in scalars which are fully defined in the sections below, however type systems may also add additional custom scalars to introduce additional semantic meaning (see below).

+**Built-in Scalars**

+GraphQL specifies a basic set of well-defined Scalar types: {Int}, {Float}, {String}, {Boolean}, and {ID}.
+A GraphQL framework should support all of these types, and a GraphQL service which provides a type by these names must adhere to the behavior described for them in this document.
+As an example, a service must not include a type called {Int} and use it to represent 64-bit numbers, internationalization information, or anything other than what is defined in this document.

+When returning the set of types from the `__Schema` introspection type, all referenced built-in scalars must be included.
+If a built-in scalar type is not referenced anywhere in a schema (there is no field, argument, or input field of that type) then it must not be included.

+When representing a GraphQL schema using the type system definition language, all built-in scalars must be omitted for brevity.

+**Custom Scalars**

+GraphQL services may use custom scalar types in addition to the built-in scalars.
 For example, a GraphQL system could define a scalar called `Time` which, while serialized as a string, promises to conform to ISO-8601.
 When querying a field of type `Time`, you can then rely on the ability to parse the result with an ISO-8601 parser and use a